-There are to be further grants for the self-employed.
-For those who qualified, the first two grants were based on 80% and 70% of previously reported profits, but the third grant will be based on 40% of profits.
+In addition, there are to be further grants for the self-employed.
+For those who qualified, the first two grants were based on 80% and 70% of previously reported average profits, but the third grant will be based on 55% of average profits.
 Details of the fourth grant have not yet been announced.